TREC-ToT/NTCIR-ToT.github.io/index.md

 **Futuristic.** Novel task.
 Emergent search interfaces, such as conversational search, may make it easier to express such information needs in the near-future.

+See <a href="https://ils.unc.edu/~jarguell/TREC-TOT.pdf">this presentation</a> for more ideas about motivations and challenges.

 # Organizers

 <p>